dajetmiko/nmw/src/pages/RENDERINGPARADIGM.md

 # Client-side rendering (CSR):

 This is when the browser generates the HTML content of a web page using JavaScript.
 This can provide a fast and interactive user experience, but it can also be slow for initial loading and bad for SEO.
-Examples of frameworks or tools that support CSR are React, Angular, Vue.js, etc.
+Examples of frameworks or tools that support CSR are React, Angular, Vue.js, etc. contoh desktop app.

 # Server-side rendering (SSR):